Home » International Relations » Indo-Pacific Region

 • According to the WTO, this region generates one-third of global economic output and accounts for more than one-third of global foreign trade.

 • Maritime Resources: The blue economy contributes over 4% of India’s GDP.
-Various resources like oil, gas, PMNs and methane hydrates, exploration of rare earth metals, etc., make Indo-Pacific necessary for India’s interests.
+Various resources like oil, gas, PMNs and methane hydrates, exploration of rare earth metals, etc., make the Indo-Pacific necessary for India’s interests.

 • Maritime Trade: Half of the global trade transits the region, and 90% of India’s trade passes through the Indo-Pacific region.